Psalm 39 – Wisdom to Speak Under God’s Correction

 ii.
 Because it was You who did it: “He does not understand everything; but at least he knows that a personal God, instead of an impersonal force, is in charge over his life.”
 (VanGemeren)

 i.
-“The metaphor of a moth suggests the brevity of man’s life or the destructive power of a moth.
-The context is not clear.”
-NIV has, you consume their wealth like a moth.
+“The metaphor of a moth suggests the brevity of man’s life or the destructive power of a moth.”
 (VanGemeren)